leomoon-studios/leomoon-twitter2rss/README.md

   - Easy to install and modify

 ## Donations
-The speed of future development of this plugin depends on community donations.
+Future development of this plugin depends on community donations.
 If you use this plugin, please consider donating.
-Any amount will help and 100% of donations will go towards development of this plugin.
-You can donate using [THIS LINK](https://www.paypal.me/aminpersia).
+Any amount will help and 100% of the proceeds will go towards development of this plugin.
+You can donate using "[THIS LINK](https://www.paypal.me/aminpersia)".

 ## Funded by
   - LeoMoon Studios